-All students are given a temporary picture I.D. card during the first week of school.
-Students will take official Yearbook/ID card photos at the beginning of the school year.
+Students received their identification card the first week of school.
+Makeup Pictures are set for September 8th and students who did not attend Welcome Days, will receive their identification card after they take their photos.
 I.D. cards are required for all students and must be shown before being admitted to school activities.
 I.D. cards are needed for students to check out school issued items and show staff when requesting to verify I.D.
 They also allow students to receive discount prices to high school games and are used to check out athletic equipment during lunch time.
-If the ID card is lost, students may purchase an ID card in the front admin office.
-Students will take receipts to the AP office and the AP clerk will place an order to replace the ID card which will be delivered with in 5-7 days
+If the ID card is lost, students may purchase an ID card in the front admin office for \$5.00.
+Students will take receipts to the AP office and the AP clerk will place an order to replace the ID card which will be delivered within 5-7 days.